ZifuPath/stock_selection/README.md

 ## Change the config details by creating .env file

 ## this scrip does send the signal message through Telegram BOT (optional)

+You can run the script at 8.50 am on trading Day for NSE Future